algosup/2024-2025-project-4-web-fpga-team-5/README.md

 ## Tests

-This section will explain how to run the end to end tests created by the quality assurance of the team. \
+This section explains how to run the end to end tests created by the quality assurance of the team. \
-We assume that you are at the root of the project and that Node.JS is already installed. \
+You must be at the root of the project and that Node.JS is already installed. \
-If not you can fork the project at [this link](https://github.com/algosup/2024-2025-project-4-web-fpga-team-5/fork) and install Node.JS at [this one](https://nodejs.org/en/download).
+If not you need to fork the project at [this link](https://github.com/algosup/2024-2025-project-4-web-fpga-team-5/fork) and install Node.JS at [this one](https://nodejs.org/en/download).

 To test the front-end: